FAQ Coordinated IT Operations

 University Director Per Bengtsson is the formal purchaser of the Coordinated IT Operations programme.
-The departments are the recipients, in that they receive delivery of the project.
+The departments are the recipients, as they receive the delivery of the project.

-3. How are the technical investments needed for the programme being financed?
+3. How is the technical equipment needed for the project being financed?

-4. Is the IT Office equipped for a programme of this size?
+4. Is the IT Office equipped for a project of this size?

-5. How will the departmental IT managers be affected by the programme?
+5. How will the departmental IT managers be affected by the project?

-Coordinated IT Operations is up and running at PHS, where the IT Office now has full responsibility for the entire service, including user support.
-A pre-study is underway on Campus Syd, including departments as well as the Framtidens Lab/Neo research centre, for the purposes of coordination.
+Coordinated IT Operations is up and running at PHS and SÖS, where the IT Office now has full responsibility for the entire service, including user support.
+Work is in process at Campus Flemingsberg, including departments as well as the Framtidens Lab and Neo.
 The project is called IT Service Syd.
-A similar approach will be used for the departments that are due to relocate to Biomedicum, where coordinated work is also underway with Comparative Medicine.
-All other departments will be scheduled in after the summer break 2017.
+A similar approach will be used for the departments that are due to relocate to Biomedicum.
+Work is already initiated with Comparative Medicine.
+For other departments the work will start after during the autumn 2017.

 7. Will the IT Office take over all IT at the departments?

 This is uncertain.
 The IT Office will initially offer primarily basic infrastructural services for things like server and storage management.
 Computers used for laboratory work, calculations and so forth will probably not be taken over by the office.
+The IT Office will however provide spaces, called co-location, where the departments themselves take care of their servers which are not added to the central virtual environment.
 If deemed necessary, other services such as backup management, can also be offered.
-Each departmental head and administrative manager is to decide, in consultation with the IT Office, the services to be delivered to their particular department.
-The initial responsibility of the office is to provide basic services, such as network, service operation, storage and so on.
+Each departmental head and administrative manager has to decide, in consultation with the IT Office, the services to be delivered to their particular department.
+The initial responsibility of the office is to provide basic services, such as network, service operation, storage, and so on.